 Recently I met Jack who worked in sales at a medical supply company.
 He was getting a bonus of $10,000 and wanted to know if he should put that money into RRSPs.
 In order to answer the question properly, it's important to take a step back and look at this from a bigger picture perspective.
 Far too often people make financial decisions based on their circumstances now without looking ahead into the future.
 After all, planning is simply looking ahead into the future to make the future as predictable as possible.
 Let's look at some of his data:

-If Jack does not put the bonus into RRSPs he can expect to pay about 4340 in tax and then keep the rest.
+If Jack does not put the bonus into RRSPs he can expect to pay about $4340 in tax and then keep the rest.
 If Jack puts the $10,000 into RRSPs, he can use that contribution as a deduction to avoid the tax now but he needs to watch the timing of the deduction.
-If Jack contributes the $10,000 into the RRSP in January or February of 2016, he can either use the tax deduction against his 2015 income or his 2016 income.
-If he uses the deduction for his 2015 tax return, he will only save $3390 in tax because he had lower income in 2015 and therefore was in a lower marginal tax bracket. the other issue to be aware of is that if he uses the tax deduction in 2015, then he may owe money in taxes when he files his 2016 return in April 2016.
-When he files his 2016 return, he has paid tax on the $90,000 of salary but he did not pay tax on the $10,000 bonus and he will not have a $10,000 deduction to offset it because he took the deduction in 2015.
+If Jack contributes the $10,000 into the RRSP in January or February, he can either use the tax deduction against last years income or save it and use it when filing this years tax return (April of next year).
+If he uses the deduction for last year's tax return, he will only save $3390 in tax because he had lower income and therefore was in a lower marginal tax bracket.
+The other issue to be aware of is that if he uses the tax deduction for last year (current tax filing), then he may owe money in taxes when he files this years return in April next year.
+When he files the current year return, he will have paid tax on the $90,000 of salary but plus tax on the $10,000 bonus and he will not have a $10,000 deduction to offset it because he took the deduction already.

 When Jack was given this information, he still wanted to use the tax deduction now because the tax refund would help him buy a brand new racing bike.
 My advice was to save the refund to pay for the tax he will owe later but I'm not sure I was overly convincing.
 He figured he just had to work hard to get another bonus and that next year's bonus